-The set\salt member of the plugin descriptor is used only by the mysql\native\password plugin (see Native Pluggable Authentication).
+The set\salt member of the plugin descriptor was used only by the mysql\native\password plugin, which is no longer supported in MySQL 9.3.
 For other authentication plugins, you can use this trivial implementation:

 The authentication\flags member of the plugin descriptor contains flags that affect plugin operation.
 The permitted flags are: